The fascinating history of tourism and aviation

 And other peoples likely did the same.
 The Mayas in modern day Mexico, and members of the Shang Dynasty in modern day China, travelled to see what was beyond their own borders.
 They also wanted to spread their civilisations, of course.
 Historians have been able to find evidence of ancient travels – artefacts from other places turning up in excavations, that couldn’t be there unless the ancient people had their own form of tourism.

-The history of tourism: The Empire Era
+The Empire Era

 It is hard to know when simple travel turned into what we would define as tourism.
 As mentioned, the Empire Era (beginning with the Egyptians, including the Greeks and stretching unit the eventual form the Roman Empire) was influential in the development of travel and tourism.
 As time went on, people travelled more.
 They travelled for various reasons: commercial, educational, governmental and religious purposes.
 With consolidated governments in different central locations established as early as the Egyptian Kingdoms (4850-715 BC), travel was a necessity.